 Glaucoma.
 The caffeine in guarana increases the pressure inside the eye.
 The increase occurs within 30 minutes and lasts for at least 90 minutes after drinking caffeinated beverages.

 Heart disease: The caffeine in guarana might cause irregular heartbeat in certain people.
 Use with caution.

-High blood pressure: Taking guarana might raise blood pressure.
-However, this effect might be less in people who are regular coffee-drinkers or otherwise use caffeine on a regular basis.
+High blood pressure: Guarana contains caffeine.
+The caffeine in guarana might raise blood pressure.
+However, this effect might be less in people who consume caffeine regularly.